theianmay/nutricue-ai-site/privacy.md

 We retain your information for as long as necessary to provide our services:
 - **Local Data**: Stored on your device until you delete the app or manually clear data
-- **AI Service Data**: Subject to OpenAI's data retention policies (typically 30 days)
+- **AI Service Data**: Processed through our secure backend and subject to OpenAI's data retention policies
 - **Subscription Data**: Retained by RevenueCat according to their policies and legal requirements
 - **Support Communications**: Retained for 2 years to provide ongoing customer support

 ## International Data Transfers

-When using AI features, your data may be processed by OpenAI's servers, which may be located outside your country of residence.
+When using AI features, your data is first processed by our backend servers and then sent to OpenAI's servers, which may be located outside your country of residence.
+Our backend acts as a secure intermediary to protect your data during transmission.
 This processing is subject to OpenAI's privacy policy and security measures.
 We ensure that any international transfers comply with applicable data protection laws.

 ## California Privacy Rights (CCPA)